Business Administration

 ISBA 510.
 Business Intelligence.
 3 Credits.

 A business intelligence (BI) system is an information system that supports decision making process.
 BI is also about creating strategic value for organizations based on data.
 This course provides critical thinking and self-learning abilities by discovering the business intelligence and data analytic challenges.
 The expected outcome of the course will allow each student to have a solid understanding of current and emerging issues and best practices of data visualization and data analytics.
 Students will also gain a strong business process analysis experience.
 The course will challenge each student in her/his ability to use big data, predictive data analysis, data gathering techniques, data warehouse, knowledge management, data mart, and data mining systems.
 These challenges are becoming a prevalent factor in the present turbulent business environment.
-Prerequisite: Admission to the MBA program or department consent required.
+Prerequisite: Admission to the MBA program and department consent required.
 F,S.

 ISBA 517.
 Advanced Accounting Systems.
 3 Credits.